 Time Required: 2-4 hours

 Painting a room requires more than just opening a can of your favorite color and grabbing a brush.
-Investing in some prep work before you start rolling on color will make sure that the process flows more smoothly and you’ll be happier with the end result.
+Knowing how to prep a room for painting before you start will make your project go smoother.
+And, you’ll be happier with the end result.

-- Remove all furniture and rugs from the room.
+- Remove all small furniture and rugs from the room.

 - Spread out dropcloths to completely cover any exposed flooring areas.